-With the increasing requirement of CPU coolers, the manufacturers are out to provide some performance packed products to keep the end user demands as well as maintaining exotic looks to for enthusiast to admire them.
-Thus here comes a product with perfect blend of Style & Performance from the house of Deepcool: The appropriate successor of Deepcool Assassins I: “Deepcool Assassins II”
+With the increasing requirement of CPU coolers, the manufacturers are out to provide some performance-packed products to keep the end user demands as well as maintaining exotic looks to for enthusiasts to admire them.
+Thus here comes a product with the perfect blend of Style and performance from the house of Deepcool: The appropriate successor of Deepcool Assassins I: “Deepcool Assassins II”

 |Fan Dimension||140X140X26mm 120X120X26mm|

 |Bearing Type||Fluid Dynamic Bearing|

 |Rated Current||0.11±10%A(MAX) 0.09±10%A(MAX)|